 As you grow your practice, you’re going to run into challenges.
 As business owners, our first instinct is often to hire an expert that specializes in a given problem, or to expand capacity—essentially, to hire our way out of the challenge.

 Sometimes this is the right answer, but it’s no silver bullet.
-For example, maybe one of your more valuable clients is seeking a service you don’t provide, like estate planning.
+For example, maybe one of your more valuable clients is seeking a service you don’t provide, like estate financial planning.
 To keep that client happy, maybe you hire an expert in estate planning.
 The client is receiving that extra service, but your other clients don’t really need estate planning, and now you’ve got to pay for a resource you aren't using all that often.

 Hiring more staff will be part of your growth, but the right timing is key.
 Ask yourself two questions: